hazelcast/hazelcast-reference-manual/src/FastAggregations.md

 ##### Accumulation

-During the Accumulation phase each Aggregator accumulates all entries passed to it by the query engine.
+During the accumulation phase each Aggregator accumulates all entries passed to it by the query engine.
 It accumulates only those pieces of information that are required to calculate the aggregation result in the last phase - that's implementation specific.

 In case of the `DoubleAverage` aggregation the Aggregator would accumulate: